firefly-oss/lib-common-data/docs/data-enrichment.md

 - Add more provider-specific operations as needed
 - Implement caching for frequently accessed data
 - Add custom metrics for business KPIs
-- Create integration tests with real Equifax sandbox
+- Create integration tests with provider sandbox environment
 - Document your enricher in your team's wiki

 ---